 Dates have around 75g carbs per 100g, which is the equivalent to 18 ¾ tsp of sugar!

-Peanut butter is one our favourite food pairing tools!
-Absolutely ram packed with good fats and protein it is great for spreading, dipping, cooking and baking with.
+Peanut butter is many mums favourite food pairing tools!
+Absolutely ram-packed with good fats and protein it is great for spreading, dipping, cooking and baking.

 Interesting fact: 1 heaped tbsp of peanut butter has the equivalent protein of an egg!